Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/DocsDeploy.md

              |         `------------------- Author's handle
              `----------------------------- Hosting site
         ```

+    - It is often a good idea to make sure the last directory path (in this case, `utils`) matches the name of the package used by the source files in the directory.

 - To document a **type, variable, constant, function, or package**, write a regular comment directly preceding its declaration, with no blank line in between.
 Godoc will show that comment as text alongside the item it documents.
 For example, this is the documentation for the `fmt` package's [`Fprint`](https://golang.org/pkg/fmt/#Fprint) function: